sourceperl/pyRedisBridge/README.md

 # pyRedisBridge

-Export keys from a redis DB to one other with a serial link (like Bridge on Arduino Yun)
+Export keys from a redis DB to another one over a serial link (like Bridge on Arduino Yun)

 Redis A <--- /dev/ttyAMA0 ---> Redis B